nickmmark/two-factor-entropy/README.md

 This time I get a `p-value = 0.009521` which is suggestive that there is less than total randomness!
 I did some additional research on this and it turns out that [Google deliberately avoids certain strings of numbers in it 2FA app](https://www.wired.com/story/2fa-randomness/)!
 They presumably generate truly random sequences but 'roll the dice' again if certain hard to remember sequences are generated.

+## experiment 3 - ?

+## next steps
+[ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [ ] I need to find another technique that can identify the low entropy of ascending/descending sequences

 ## references:
 * Miller, George A. (1956).
 [The magical number seven, plus or minus two: Some limits on our capacity for processing information.](http://psychclassics.yorku.ca/Miller/) Psychological Review.